anulaibar/he-2022/index.md

 ## Other places

-Checkout the map of [our favourite places](https://drive.google.com/open?id=1NGujzVNI1lADjlOzOTOPcUww1ncUwS1S&usp=sharing)!
+Check out the map of [our favourite places](https://drive.google.com/open?id=1NGujzVNI1lADjlOzOTOPcUww1ncUwS1S&usp=sharing)!

+Also, check out the [Visit Stockholm](https://www.visitstockholm.com/) webpage for tips and up to date information about events.